89jan25th/Behavioral_cloning/readme.md

 #### 1. An appropriate model architecture has been employed

-I used nVidia end-to-end CNN model and it works.
+I used Nvidia end-to-end CNN model and it works.
 In order to use the exact same architecture, I had to resize the camera images to 70X204 which is not 66X200(This is what nvidia team used).
 This is because the pixels are lost every MaxPooling2D().
 Thus I did some trial-and-error tasks to find the exact image size.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+I used two dropout layers with factor = 0.5.

 #### 3. Model parameter tuning